 As you’re reading over the reviews on this page, you’ll notice some recurring features are offered by the top providers.
 In the next section, we’ll go through the key facets of an offering we look for when weeding out the average from the very best hosts on the market.

-Our #1 WordPress hosting review reveals that the best host for WordPress includes the software pre-installed, a free domain name, your choice of datacenter locations for your server(s), and the ability to host an unlimited number of WordPress sites on a single account.
-Transferring your site to InMotion Hosting is done for you, for free, and their team will regularly back up your data as well.
+Our top WordPress hosting reviews reveal that the best host for WordPress includes the software pre-installed, a free domain name, your choice of datacenter locations, and the ability to host an unlimited number of WordPress sites on a single account.
+Transferring your site to InMotion Hosting is done for you for free, and the company’s team will regularly back up your data, as well.

 It’s no secret that WordPress is one of the most well-known blogging platforms on the web.
-A huge chunk of WordPress hosting shoppers are interested in blogging features.
-Users love it for how easy it is to just start writing, how many theme options are available to match your blog’s personality, as well as the huge community behind the platform.
+A huge chunk of WordPress hosting customers are interested in blogging features.
+Users love it for how easy the platform is to just start writing, how many theme options are available to match your blog’s personality, as well as the huge community behind the platform.

-If you’re looking for WordPress blog hosting, dial in on the 1-click CMS installations, free domains, and free marketing credits offered by the providers above.
+If you’re looking for WordPress blog hosting, dial in on the one-click CMS installations, free domains, and free marketing credits offered by the providers above.

-Once you have your domain, chances are you’ll want email addresses at that domain.
+Once you have your domain, chances are you’ll want email addresses that reflect that custom branding.
 Many of our WordPress email hosting providers will allow you to create an unlimited number of email accounts, so you can have branded communication within and outside of your team.

-For example, Lillian’s Edits To-Go online résumé editing service can have email@example.com, firstname.lastname@example.org, and email@example.com, among others.
-These email accounts can be set up via your control panel, with options to access webmail via leading business mail apps, such as MailChimp, SquirrelMail, or RoundCube.
+These email accounts can be set up via your control panel, with options to access webmail and marketing tools via leading business mail apps, such as MailChimp, SquirrelMail, or RoundCube.

-Another recurring theme in our reviews is talk of “unlimited” everything — domains, storage, email, bandwidth, et cetera.
-The truth is that when a host boasts unlimited storage or site traffic, they really mean they’ll allow you to use as much as you want — to a point.
-Yes, there are limits to “unlimited,” but chances are you’ll never get anywhere near that ceiling.
+Another recurring theme in our reviews is the talk of unlimited hosting — domains, storage, email, bandwidth, databases, and other tools.
+The truth is, however, when a host boasts unlimited storage or site traffic, they really mean they’ll allow you to use as much as you want — to a point.
+Yes, there are limits to unlimited, but chances are you’ll never get anywhere near that ceiling.
 Furthermore, the most reliable web hosts will give you a heads up when you’re approaching the maximum and start talking to you about your options for scaling.

 Whether you’re building a personal site to share your mad poetry skills or launching an online business, security for your WordPress site should be of utmost importance to you.
-There are all sorts of ways a host can help you in securing your website in general: keeping software up to date, round-the-clock security monitoring, DDoS protection, free SSL certificates, et cetera.
+There are all sorts of ways a host can help you secure your website: keeping software up to date, security monitoring, DDoS protection, and free SSL certificates, among others.

 To maintain secure WordPress hosting, it’s important to keep your WP software version up to date, install and update plugins with caution, and use some form of site encryption service.
 Some hosts will include basic SSL certificates in certain plans, or you can sign up for the level of security you’d like with services like Symantec or The SSL Store.

 If you’re looking for the fastest WordPress hosting option, you don’t have to scan very far down this page.
-InMotion includes free solid-state disks (SSDs) for up to 20 times greater page loading speed.
-SiteGround and BlueHost include a free CDN (content delivery network), which allows your site’s content to be sent to a site visitor’s computer from a server that’s geographically closest to that user.
-This shortens the time it takes for a page to load, dramatically enhancing the user experience.
-For eCommerce sites in particular, a better user experience means you run less risk of losing customers (and thus, revenue!).
+InMotion Hosting includes free solid-state disks for up to 20 times greater page loading speed.
+SiteGround and Bluehost include a free content delivery network, which distributes your site around the world to servers that can reach visitors quicker.
+For ecommerce sites, in particular, stronger user experiences mean you run less risk of losing customers (and thus, revenue).